15 most beautiful streets in Marbella Old Town, Spain

 5. Calle Nueva

 Have you seen that iconic overhanging bush with the Marbella letters on it and wondered where you can find it in Marbella Old Town?
 This is it!
-The famous Marbella sign is located above Calle Nueva street.
+The famous Marbella sign is located above Calle Nueva Street.

-Calle Nueva is a beautiful street that starts at the famous Plaza de Naranjos square and is filled with boutique stores, souvenir shops and is covered by lively plants and flowers.
+Calle Nueva is a beautiful street that starts at the famous Plaza de Naranjos square and is filled with boutique stores, and souvenir shops and is covered by lively plants and flowers.
 However, the overhanging Marbella sign is the most iconic spot here.

 Location: Calle Nueva